Salary to Hourly Calculator

 Use this calculator to easily convert a salary to an hourly rate, and the corresponding daily wage, monthly or weekly salary.
 Use it to estimate what hourly rate you need to get to a given salary (yearly, monthly, weekly, etc.), in other words calculate how much is X a year as a per hour wage.

-Salary to Hourly calculation
+Salary to hourly calculation

 In order to convert your salary to an hourly rate using our salary to hourly calculator, you need to enter a few pieces of information.
 First, you need to specify the type of salary: yearly, quarterly, monthly, bi-weekly, weekly or daily.
-Then you need to specify the numbers of hours per week that you are in fact working.
+Then you need to specify the number of hours per week that you are in fact working.
 You should be thinking about "billable hours" here, so it is best to not just use whatever is on your job contract: maybe you work overtime, or maybe you happen to work less than the contract states due to specifics of the business or just bad internal organization.

 Work days per week are required in order to calculate an equivalent hourly salary.
 It is worth mentioning that our calculator outputs not just the hourly rate, but also the equivalent daily, weekly, monthly, and yearly salary.
 Finally, enter at least an approximate number of official holidays per year, assuming you do not work on holidays.
 Also enter the days you take off work - vacation days.
 Accounting for these is important for an accurate conversion of a salary to an hourly pay.
 If you have a days-off calendar handy, you might want to check if some of the holidays also coincide with weekends, since in such cases you must exclude them from the number you input.